 Mail the forms to the correct address: Check the instructions on the form to make sure you're mailing it to the correct address.
 Make sure you have enough postage and that you've included any required payment.

 Keep a copy of your return: Make a copy of your completed tax forms before you mail them.
 This will be helpful if you need to refer back to your return later or if there are any issues with your return.

 2. File Your Taxes Online

 According to the IRS, four out of five tax returns are prepared and filed online, either by a professional or by the taxpayer.
 When you choose to e-file and accept a tax return via direct deposit, you can expect to see the money within 21 days of the IRS accepting your tax forms.

-More than half of people in the United States who file taxes let the professionals handle it for them.
-The federal tax code is extensive, so using a professional tax preparer is the most effective way to ensure that your taxes are done correctly.
+More than half of people in the United States who file taxes let professionals handle it for them.
+The federal tax code is extensive, so using a professional tax preparer is often the most effective way to ensure that your taxes are done correctly.

 With many tax preparation services, you can count on year-round support if there’s a problem with your return or if the IRS chooses to audit you.
 If finding the time and energy to file your own taxes is keeping you from getting the job done, it may be a good idea to get a free quote from a professional.

 Many preparers use free downloadable apps to help make the process streamlined and simple.
 You can sign electronically and even forward information through the app.
 There’s no need for an office visit.